Chat with us, powered by LiveChat Whales of Baja California, Whale Watching Tours | Baja Expeditions

 Bryde’s Whales

 Bryde’s whales are actually a complex of two to three different species.
-In the Sea of Cortez, they feed on sardines and herring using a variety of hunting techniques, from surface skimming to bubble nets.
+In the Sea of Cortez, they feed on schools of sardine and herring.
+They’re intelligent hunters and are known to use a variety of hunting techniques, from surface skimming to bubble nets.

 sperm whales